pocka/vue-docgen-loader/README.md

         // and simplicity.
 For example, you can enable the loader only
         // for development build.
         test: /\.vue$/,
         use: 'vue-docgen-loader',
         enforce: 'post'
+      },
+      {
+        // This rule is needed only when you want to apply the loader
+        // for non-SFC components.
+Please make sure to use the loader
+        // only for Vue components: in this sample, only files imported
+        // with ?vue query will match.
+        test: /\.js$/,
+        resourceQuery: /vue/,
+        use: 'vue-docgen-loader',
+        enforce: 'post'
       }